CodyWallbridge/ProjectManagement/project-charter.md

 ### 5.1 Assumptions

-1. **Client-Server Communication**: The system's architecture will support seamless interaction between multiple clients and the central server via sockets.
+1. **Client-Server Communication**: The system architecture will support seamless interaction between multiple clients and the central server via sockets.
 2. **Database Integrity**: The database, potentially supporting the system, will maintain a consistent state even with concurrent access from call processing and administration.
 3. **Billing Accuracy**: The system can calculate bills with high precision to avoid discrepancies.
 4. **Client Adaptability**: All versions will provide a uniform user experience across clients using desktop, mobile, etc...